Contributing to FINOS

 <insert contributor name(s)>

-• Social media support - you can reach out to marketing@finos.org to ask for our support in promoting the contribution
+- Social media announcements - you can reach out to marketing@finos.org to ask for our support in promoting the contribution

-• For substantial contributions, especially of those with multiple contributing orgs, FINOS may choose to support contribution announcement with a press release.
-Contact press@finos.org if you think a press release is warranted.
+- For substantial contributions, especially of those with multiple contributing orgs, FINOS may choose to support contribution announcement with a press release.
+Contact marketing@finos.org if you think a press release is warranted and copromotion from your organization.

 Have questions?